- Search The Registry

 *Robert Benford Sr. was born on this date in 1930.
 He was a Black activist and community administrator.

-Robert Benford grew up in a racially mixed neighborhood in north Minneapolis, one of seven children of parents of African American, Indian and Irish ancestry.
+Robert Benford grew up in a racially mixed neighborhood in north Minneapolis, one of seven children of parents of African, Native American, and Irish ancestry.
 In 1969 he was appointed director of the Minneapolis Civil Rights Department, which had been founded two years earlier.
 He replaced Lillian Anthony, who resigned after calling her job "political football."

 From 1969 to 1974, he led investigations into employment and housing discrimination complaints as well as police brutality cases.
 He helped chart new territory though often not without controversy by leading a department only a few years old during the turbulent racial times.
 Benford confronted the City Council over budget issues and faced scrutiny from many sides, especially when it came to police brutality cases.
 The Police Department was often uncooperative with his investigations, while some people in the Black community felt that Benford wasn't critical enough of the police.